 The survey asked respondents: "In the last 12 months, have you reviewed a local business online?"

-- 47 percent of people surveyed had written Facebook reviews in the previous 12 months, up from 30 percent in 2015.
+- 63 percent of people surveyed had written Google reviews in the previous 12 months.

-- 25 percent of people surveyed had written Google reviews in the previous 12 months, up from 16 percent in 2015.
+- 54 percent of people surveyed had written Facebook reviews in the previous 12 months.

-- 16 percent of people surveyed had written Yelp reviews in the previous 12 months, the same percentage as in 2015.
+- 32 percent of people surveyed had written Yelp reviews in the previous 12 months.

 When it comes to posting reviews, Google and Facebook are growing in popularity while Yelp's popularity is holding steady and still remains incredibly powerful.